ADGEfficiency/programming-resources/test-driven-development/readme.md

 Easy to run

 Automatically run (pre commit git hook)
+- if a test isn't automated, it's not test.

 Deterministic

 ## Types of tests

-Unit test = tests a function/class in isolation
+Unit test = tests a function/class in isolation, usually only on local machine,

-Integration test = several functions/classes
+Integration test = several functions/classes, usually only locally.

-System test = entire system mimicking how a user would use the system
+System test = entire system mimicking how a user would use the system, interacts with real, external systems.

+Can also look in terms of online test versus offline test.

 ## Test driven development